cosmos/sdk-tutorials/hello-world/tutorial/index.md

   total: "1"
 ```

-To test timeout, we can set the timeout time of a packet to 1 nanosecond, to be sure the packet will be timed out and to check the timed out posts:
+To test timeout, set the timeout time of a packet to 1 nanosecond, verify that the packet is timed out, and check the timed-out posts:

 ```
 planetd tx blog send-ibcPost blog channel-0 "Sorry" "Sorry Mars, you will never see this post" --from alice --chain-id earth --home ~/.earth --packet-timeout-timestamp 1
 ```

-Let's check timed out posts:
+Check the timed-out posts:

 ```
 planetd q blog list-timedoutPost